“GenAI almost gives you what you need—but often falls short.”

 As we riffed on how to bring this concept to life visually, I started sketching this tiger and suddenly thought of those Barbie dress-up games.
 What made those games fun was the ability to customize your character — it wasn’t just the same baseline Barbie every time.
 That idea immediately connected to Gemini for me.

-If users could play a simple, game-like experience where they customize their Gemini into whatever they need it to be, they’d not only learn how to use Gemini intuitively, they’d also walk away with a more personalized and slightly more advanced version — because they took the time to shape it themselves.
+If users could play a simple, game-like experience where they customize their Gemini into whatever they need it to be for workspace, they’d not only learn how to use Gemini intuitively, they’d also walk away with a more personalized and slightly more advanced version that matches their specific needs.

 Below are some visual explorations and prototype concepts inspired by that idea.